Spiritual Life and Community Service

 Mercy students learn to develop their talents not only for themselves, but also for the good of others.
 By participating in service activities, students are able to experience and live out a commitment to improve the quality of life for others in the community.
 As a practical extension of their faith, students are required to complete 100 hours of community service prior to graduation.

 Mercy High School supports young women in Haiti.
 Each month, students have a Jean Day to provide financial support, and classes send letters, Christmas gifts, toiletries and toys throughout the year.
-Following the 2010 earthquake which devastated Haiti, the Mercy community raised $50,000 to support and rebuild Haiti.
+In March 2022, students assembled over 500 shoe boxes full of toys to help Ukrainian children now living in Poland.